ElementsProject/elementsproject.github.io/elements-code-tutorial/web-application.md

 * * *

-##### NOTE Python requires that lines are indented correctly - make sure the code below is copied correctly with 4 spaces as indentations.
+##### Note: Python requires that lines are indented correctly.
+Make sure the code below is copied correctly and is using 4 spaces for each new indentation level.
 Also note that some of the lines below wrap when viewed in a browser.

 ~~~~
 #!/usr/bin/env python